 Choice a: Do nothing and proceed with the project.

-Choice b: Sell the project.
+Choice b: Sell the project to the venture capitalist.

-Choice c: Close down the project.
+Choice c: Shut down the project.

 WOW would initially spend $20 million on shut-down costs.
 There is a 25% probability that WOW would spend an additional $40 million on site reconfiguration costs to finance post-construction activities.